-NSC 303: Environmental Toxicology 3 Credit Hour(s)
+NSC 303: Environmental Toxicology

 Cross-listed as ENS 303.
 Fulfills core competency: Critical Thinking and Problem Solving.
 An examination of different types of toxins, their routes into organisms, environmental fates and roles in metabolic pathways.
 Applications to environmental and occupational health as well as detection and risk assessment are included.
 Prerequisites: BIO 109 and BIO 110/L and CHE 110/L. (UG)